 Regular dental care is important to your overall health.
-Dental coverage under the Plan is Fully Insured and offered through the Aon Active Health Exchange.
+Dental coverage under the Plan is Fully Insured and offered through UnitedHealthcare.
 Your coverage helps to pay for dental care for you and your covered dependents.

-To become a participant in the dental program, you must meet the same eligibility requirements as for medical coverage and enroll in coverage.
+To become a participant in the dental program, you must meet the same eligibility requirements as for medical coverage and you must enroll in coverage.
 You may also enroll your eligible dependents.
 Any required premiums will be deducted from your pay on a before-tax basis.